AndriiHorbanov/Currency-Exchange/Readme.md

 # Currency-Exchange
 ## This program enables users to exchange currencies at the current exchange rate, sourced from the National Bank of Poland (NBP).

+### Instructions for launching the application:<br/>

+1. Download the Git-Hub repository clone.<br/>
+2. Unzip the zip file on your computer.<br/>
+3. Open the Currency-Exchange-main folder with Android Studio.<br/>
+4. Launch the project using an emulator or a real device.<br/>

 # Brief overview of the application
 ## Main screen of the application
 ![Main screen of the application.](https://lh3.googleusercontent.com/pw/AMWts8DyaiaDksou2jNNSrbBVXl3wgp6OkUZnW5oCEX2nzBPOhZLGNChRnt-HYxdyo-35XuO1frRjSDcG-nNapIpudn50uRHbN1C09RZvZh1T3Q6P9pDSZbkZUT4EYURemHQEdwilZe6-lcZIIxXoboVBowxYg=w459-h822-s-no?authuser=0)